 Testing of runners during 4 days

-Consultation with a medicin doctor, sports medicine doctor, cardiologist and physioherapist.
-We start with a health examination, risk assessment, ultrasonographic examination of the heart, muscle and joints.
+Consultation with a medicine doctor, sports medicine doctor, cardiologist and physioherapist.
+We start with a health examination, risk assessment, and ultrasonographic examination of the heart, muscle and joints.
 The physiotherapist assesses your mobility, function and body composition.
 One of the most important steps for the first day is the cardio pulmonary exercise test (CPET).
 The CPET gives V02max and the physical reaction to the load.

 Day 2 and 3

 Repeated field testing during actual orienteering according to your usual exercise or competition setting.
 Testing is also done on different types of courses for a wider testing range.
 The testing course is divided in 3 loops.
 Before and after each loop your blood pressure, lactate and glucose is measured.
 Your heart is monitored continuously with wireless ECG and evaluated in near real-time by doctors.
-Field testing gives a good picture of your physical reaction to load and validate your individual exercise zones from the CPET.
+Field testing gives a good picture of your physical reaction to load and validates your individual exercise zones from the CPET.

 Evaluation and conclusions from your testing.

 Individual recommendations and advice on health, exercise and performance.

 Testing during real circumstances (field testing) gives a real picture of your health and performance.